kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-01-monitoring-in-kyma.md

 title: Monitoring in Kyma
 ---

 [Prometheus](https://prometheus.io/) is the open source monitoring and alerting toolkit that provides the telemetry data.
 This data is consumed by different addons, including [Grafana](https://grafana.com/) for analytics and monitoring, and [Alertmanager](https://prometheus.io/docs/alerting/alertmanager/) for handling alerts.

-By default, Prometheus stores up to 15 GB of data for a maximum period of 30 days.
-If the default size or time is exceeded, the oldest records are removed first.

 Monitoring in Kyma is configured to collect all metrics relevant for observing the in-cluster [Istio](https://istio.io/latest/docs/concepts/observability/) Service Mesh.
 For diagrams of the default setup and the monitoring flow with Istio, see [Istio Monitoring Architecture](../../../05-technical-reference/00-architecture/obsv-01-architecture-monitoring-istio.md).
 Learn how to [enable Grafana visualization](../../../04-operation-guides/operations/obsv-03-enable-grafana-for-istio.md) and [enable mTLS for custom metrics](../../../04-operation-guides/operations/obsv-04-enable-mtls-istio).

+## Limitations

+By default, Prometheus stores up to 15 GB of data for a maximum period of 30 days.
+If the default size or time is exceeded, the oldest records are removed first.

+The configured memory limits of the Prometheus and Prometheus-Istio instances limit the number of time series samples that can be ingested.
+The amount of generated time series in a Kyma cluster depends on the following factors:

+* Number of Pods in the cluster
+* Number of Nodes in the cluster
+* Amount of exported (custom) metrics
+* Label cardinality of metrics
+* Number of buckets for histogram metrics
+* Frequency of Pod recreation
+* Topology of the Istio service mesh

+The default resource configuration of the monitoring component in the production profile is sufficient to serve 800K time series in the Prometheus Pod, and 400K time series in the Prometheus-Istio Pod.
+The samples are deleted after 30 days or when reaching the storage limit of 30 GB.
+The evaluation profile has lower limits.
+For more information about profiles, see the [Install Kyma Guide](../../04-operation-guides/operations/02-install-kyma.md#choose-resource-consumption).

+You can see the number of ingested time series samples from the `prometheus_tsdb_head_series` metric, which is exported by the Prometheus itself.
+Furthermore, you can identify expensive metrics with the [TSDB Status](http://localhost:9090/tsdb-status) page.